INTERSECT Fellows

 She graduated with a PhD from Lund University in Sweden in Art History and Visual Culture studies with a published dissertation titled, Portraits of Automated Facial Recognition: On Machinic Ways of Seeing the Face (Transcript Verlag, 2019).
 She has been invited to give public talks internationally on subjects ranging from the intersection of art and AI and the instrumentality of contemporary art practices concerning technology.
 She has written for Artforum, Theory, Culture and Society and has been published by published by MIT Press, Liverpool University Press and Brill Publishing.
 She recently co-edited two special theme issues with Media+Environment (2023) and the Journal of Media Art Study and Theory (2022).

-Nehar Mortuza has a PhD in Biochemistry, is a dynamic leader with experience in academia, pharma and entrepreneurship.
-As an Associate Professor at KU, she made significant contributions to the understanding protein structure and mechanisms in cancer.
+Nehar Mortuza has a PhD in Biochemistry and is a dynamic leader with experience in academia, pharma and entrepreneurship.
+As an Associate Professor at KU, she made significant contributions to the understanding of protein structure and mechanisms in cancer.
 At Novo Nordisk, Nehar gained invaluable experience in R&D and Project Management, leading groundbreaking drug development initiatives.
 A passionate entrepreneur, she co-founded therapeutic startups, successfully securing investments, and held a prestigious residency with Antler.
 As the co-founder and host of Life Science Talent Talks, Nehar continues to inspire the scientific community.
-Her interest crosses boarders and finds space in intersectionality, We are delighted to welcome her as an INTERSECT Fellow, where she will curate and host the INTERSECT Podcast.
+Her interest crosses borders and finds space in intersectionality, We are delighted to welcome her as an INTERSECT Fellow, where she will curate and host the INTERSECT Podcast.

 Sean Yuxiang Li, MAA, is an architect and researcher, with an MA in Political Architecture from the Royal Danish Academy.
 He works with queer theory and otherness in architecture and has a strong interest in how spatial practice manifests intersectionality and political yet societal changes.
 His recent works disentangled the arena where urban history, the squatter movement in Copenhagen, engaging the untold history, shed light on the idea of the right to the city.
 His focus has been presented through publications and events while providing a platform to allow different voices to be heard.
 He has worked with several NGOs and volunteer works, Architects Without Borders, Emergency Architecture And Human Rights, Caritas, diversity platform for Akademisk Arkitektforeningen.
 He strongly believes that space and architecture can be the catalyst for change.